Moonan Flat: History

 Gold was first reported to have been discovered at Moonan Brook in 1855, by Richard Ward.
 Some nuggets were found in 1856 by Captain Moore.
 Some time later gold was found in quartz deposits by Moore and a Mr. Simpson.
 Mining in what was called the Denison Diggings was well under way by 1861.

 Captain Thunderbolt robbed two miners at Denison Diggings in February 1867.

 By 1876, the Denison Diggings at Moonan Brook had passed their prime, there being one company employing twenty to thirty miners.
 There was one store and one public house, and a school.
 Moonan Flat also had a school at that time.

-A town called Macqueen, just across the Hunter River from Moonan Flat, was gazetted in 1885.
+The site for a town called Macqueen, just across the Hunter River from Moonan Flat, was reserved in 1871, and it was gazetted in 1885.
 (Moonan Flat was not a gazetted town, although the two together were generally called Moonan Flat.)

 The Victoria Hotel at Moonan Flat was first licensed to Margaret Mitchell in 1898.

 A suspension footbridge across the Hunter joining the two was proposed in 1900.